inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 that have made up the bulk of the Web to-date.

-And so, in 2006, Tim coined the phrase "Linked Data" as a way to try and re-frame his original vision, back to his original INTENT of sharing, and linking together individual PIECES OF DATA.
+And so, in 2006, Tim coined the phrase "Linked Data" as a way to try and re-frame his original vision, back to his original INTENT of being able to share and linking together individual PIECES OF DATA.

 Tim continues his talk by describing some VERY SIMPLE RULES to allow exactly that - i.e., to allow DATA to be inter-linked across the entire Web, all the